UniMath/agda-unimath/src/orthogonal-factorization-systems/truncation-modalities.lagda.md

 ## Properties

-### The truncation modality is a uniquely eliminating modality
+### The truncation modalities are uniquely eliminating modalities

 ```agda
 is-uniquely-eliminating-modality-trunc :